-A router may experience large processing demands for a TCP connection on closure if the TCP protocol exchange for the close is unduly delayed.
+- A router may experience large processing demands for a TCP connection on closure if the TCP protocol exchange for the close is unduly delayed.
 This was detected and traced in connection with Cisco's X.25-over-TCP implementation where X.25 caused the connection to linger in a half-closed state.
 The X.25 behavior was reported and fixed as bug report CSCdi05031.
-[CSCdi05515] While routing IP, if two ARP-style interfaces have the same IP address and one of those interfaces is shut down, the wrong MAC address could get entered into the ARP table.
-The workaround is to remove the duplicate IP address from the shutdown interface with the no ip address interface sub-command.
-[CSCdi07036]

-In some netbooting configurations, a client may have multiple interfaces that it could use to traffic data back and forth to the server while it is netbooting.
+[CSCdi05515] - The show traffic command will display certain fields as negative numbers once the values wrap into the sign bit.
+[CSCdi06979] - While routing IP, if two ARP-style interfaces have the same IP address and one of those interfaces is shut down, the wrong MAC address could get entered into the ARP table.
+The workaround is to remove the duplicate IP address from the shutdown interface with the no ip address interface subcommand.
+[CSCdi07036] - In some netbooting configurations, a client may have multiple interfaces that it could use to traffic data back and forth to the server while it is netbooting.
 The first thing a client will do if the server is not on the same physical wire as one of its interfaces is broadcast a request for a proxy ARP to get to the server.
-This is asking a neighbor to help it traffic to the server.
+This is asking a neighbor to help him traffic to the server.
 Once a neighbor responds, data will be forwarded to the server.
-In some cases, a second neighbor might step in and tell the client that it will act as the proxy ARP.
-When this happens, the client gets confused as his original path to the server has now changed.
+In some cases, a second neighbor might step and tell the client it will act as the proxy ARP.
+When this happens, the client gets confused as its original path to the server has now changed.
 It is more common that two or more parallel IEEE media between the client and its only neighbor will also cause this to happen.
-This will most likely cause an error similar to the following:
+This will most likely cause an error similar to the following: [CSCdi07727]

-Booting gs3-k.91 from 223.255.254.254: !O.OO.O......... [timed out] [CSCdi07727] TN3270 buffers are reapportioned as though the MTU had been reduced to 1500.
-The workaround is to manually reduce the interface MTU to 1500.
-[CSCdi01406] VINES
+Booting gs3-k.91 from 223.255.254.254: !0.00.0..... [timed out]